squirrelsoft-dev/doc-fetcher/commands/fetch-docs.md

 # Fetch Documentation

-Fetch and cache documentation for a specified library, creating a local snapshot in the current project's `.claude/docs` directory for accurate, version-specific AI context.
+Fetch and cache documentation for a specified library, creating a local snapshot in `~/.claude/docs` for accurate, version-specific AI context.

 ## Current Context